hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 I﻿f you need support for this installation process, use our dedicated [slack channel](https://hpedev.slack.com/archives/C01B60X8SSD)

 Please be sure to check back [HPE Developer blog site](https://developer.hpe.com/blog) to read all the articles in this series.
 Also, check out  the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops) [Data Visualization 101](https://developer.hpe.com/hackshack/replays/42) is now available!
-HPE GreenLake for Compute Operations Management API 101 on its way too.
 Stay tuned!